emmaclinton/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 ## Abstract

 There is much appeal in developing and utilizing a standard and quantifiable method of stream classification.
 Standardizing the way streams are classified allows communication across disciplines regarding river systems and their predicted behaviors, their past behaviors, and the best ways in which to manage or restore them.

-The Rosgen Classification System (RCS), probably the most common method for stream classification in North America, is a method of stream taxonomy that involves classifying streams based on physical metrics that are informed by empirical field data (Kasprak et al., 2016).
+The Rosgen Classification System (RCS), probably the most common method for stream classification in North America, is one such method of stream taxonomy that involves classifying streams based on physical metrics that are informed by empirical field data (Kasprak et al., 2016).
 The RCS involves classifying streams based on directly measurable variables, ranging from very broad to very reach-specific characteristics (Rosgen, 1994).
+Kasprak et al. (2016) attempted to replicate the RCS, normally based on empirical field-based data, using geographic data and on a watershed scale.

 Our replication study focuses on the first two levels of stream classifications: Level I and Level II.
 Level I is the "broad geomorphic characterization", while Level II is the morphological description of a reach (Rosgen, 1994).
 Level I is based on longitudinal profile characteristics, cross-section morphology, and plan view morphology (stream pattern).
 Level II incorporates entrenchment (width of flood-prone area to bankfull surface width of channel), width/depth ratio (bankfull channel width / mean bankfull depth), sinuosity (ratio of stream length to valley length) and channel materials (Rosgen, 1994).